raeginez/railsproject/README.md

 1) From the Homepage you can login/ out or sign up

-2) From the Homepage you can upload a product to sell (Sell Product link).
+2) From the Homepage you can upload a product to sell ('Sell Product' link).
 You must be logged in to upload an item.
 You will be redirected to the log in page if you are not logged in

 3) From the Homepage you can search for products by category, either by clicking on the top navigation links or by clicking on the Homepage images

-4) Once you have found an item you wish to purchase you can click on the Buy Now link.
+4) Once you have found an item you wish to purchase you can click on the 'Buy Now' link.
 You must be logged in to purchase an item.
 You will be redirected to the log in page if you are not logged in.

 ### (10) Detail any third party services that your App will use.